xhanafix/social-media-generator/README.md

 # AI Social Media Post Generator

 A powerful tool that generates engaging social media posts using AI.
 Supports multiple platforms, languages, and tones.
+Built with a strong focus on factual accuracy and verified information.

 ## Features